A general relativistic extension to mesh-free methods for hydrodynamics: Numerical implementation

 Another important aspect that has to be considered is the choice of the physical quantities to evolve within the code.
 While in a fixed-mesh code the choice can be relatively arbitrary, in a particle-based code the resolution elements have to move in space and time, and this requires an appropriate choice of the quantities to evolve.
 In \textsc{gizmo}, particle positions, velocities, masses, and internal energy are commonly evolved.
 The simplest choice for our GR extension was then to maintain the usual meaning for particle positions and internal energy, the latter becoming now the rest-frame internal energy of the gas element.
 For what concerns velocities, instead, we found the best choice was to track $\tilde{\mathbf{v}}\equiv d\mathbf{x}/dt$ instead of the velocity of the Eulerian observer $\mathbf{v}$, which allowed us to easily drift particles during the integration.
 Note that this requires to apply a conversion from to/from $\mathbf{v}$ every time the Eulerian observer frame velocity is needed, but the conversion is very simple, and does not increase the computational cost significantly.
 Fluid velocities in GR are also subject to a strong constraint, i.e. they are limited above by the speed of light ($c=1$ in our case).
 Unfortunately, because of numerical approximations, in some rare cases some physical quantities might assume unphysical values.
-A typical case is the velocity becoming slightly larger than unity.
-In order to avoid these pathological cases, every time we compute conservative quantities, we check the validity of the Eulerian velocity, and eventually rescale its value in order not to exceed a maximum user-defined Lorentz factor $W=1000$.
-Moreover, during the conservative-to-primitive inversion, we also check when the internal energy of the gas element becomes negative (likely because of the subtraction between values with a similar magnitude), and in that case we enforce the $\Gamma$-law EOS, replacing the internal energy with $u=P/(\Gamma-1)/\rho$.
+A typical case is the velocity becoming slightly larger than unity \corr{during the reconstruction at the face}.
+In order to avoid this pathological case, every time we compute conservative quantities, we check the validity of the Eulerian \corr{frame} velocity, and eventually rescale its value in order not to exceed a maximum user-defined Lorentz factor $W=1000$. \corr{Note, however, that these pathological situations only occur for aggressive slope limiters.} Moreover, during the conservative-to-primitive inversion, we also check when the internal energy of the gas element becomes negative (likely because of the subtraction between values with a similar magnitude), and in that case we enforce the $\Gamma$-law EOS, replacing the internal energy with $u=P/(\Gamma-1)/\rho$. \corr{One possible solution to avoid the negative internal energies is to evolve the fluid entropy rather than the total energy \citep{liptai2019}.
+However, such a choice would require the addition of specific dissipation terms in the presence of shocks, when entropy is not conserved, which are instead already accounted for by the Riemann solver, and would make the use of generic EOSs more difficult \citep[see, e.g.][]{werneck2022}.
+In the tests reported in this work, we found that these hacks were only activated for a few resolution elements in the aggressive-slope-limiter case of the 3D relativistic blast wave.\footnote{Although not reported, we repeated some of the tests in this work reconstructing the 4-velocity, which does not suffer the larger-than-unity issue, instead of the Eulerian-frame velocity, and found negligible differences in the final results.}}

 Finally, particle-based codes are excellent at maintaining exact mass conservation.
 For this reason, and since we define the particle/cell volume using the kernel size as computed by \textsc{gizmo} enforcing the number of neighbours constraint, we decided to define the particle masses in our GR extension as the conservative mass, i.e. $m_i=D_i V_i$, instead of the rest mass.
 This naturally implies that our density estimator yields the conservative density $D$, and that the rest-mass density entering the pressure and the Riemann solver has to be determined by inverting Eq.~\eqref{eq:conservatives}.